nadya-konadu/git-exercise/chapter3.md

 “To enter the Golden Orchard, you must complete a task,” Tommy said slowly.
 “You must show kindness to others and bring back proof of your good deeds. ”

-Billy and Sarah looked at each other, puzzled.
-“What do we do? ” Billy asked.